kubedb/docs/docs/guides/ferretdb/quickstart/quickstart.md

 ## Find Available FerretDBVersion

-When you have installed KubeDB, it has created `FerretDBVersion` crd for all supported FerretDB versions.
+When you have installed KubeDB, it has created `FerretDBVersion` CR for all supported FerretDB versions.

 ```bash
 $ kubectl get ferretdbversions